U.S. First-Year Applicants

 First term marking period grades may be submitted by:

-- Completing First Marking Period/In Progress Grades Form available in the Application Portal
+- Self-report using First Marking Period/In Progress Grades Form available in the Applicant Portal, or

 - Sending directly from a high school official (counselor or registrar)